Self-Paced Online Training (SPOT)

 Upon completion of the SPOT program, participants will receive a Certificate of Completion and a digital badge.
 We also recommend listing SPOT completion under Professional Development on their CVs.

-With the SPOT Program being a new initiative, the first year is running with a limited number of participants; this may scale up as the program is further developed.
 It is important to note that while it is the goal of ITS to assist as many faculty as possible in developing high quality online and hybrid courses, it is up to the individual colleges to determine who will teach these courses for their departments, and when they will be on the schedule.